AdobeDocs/adobeio-codelabs-typescript/lessons/build.md

   }
 ```

-## Step four: test and modify gitignore
+### Step four: test and modify gitignore

-To avoid checking in transpiled output you will want to modify **.gitignore** to include the TypeScript output directory.
-In this case its the  actions directory so we will add that to the **.gitignore** config.
+To avoid checking in transpiled output you will want to modify `.gitignore` to include the TypeScript output directory.
+In this case its the  actions directory so we will add that to the `.gitignore` config.
-The contents of **.gitignore** should look simular to this when your done.
+The contents of `.gitignore` should look similar to this when your done.
 ```javascript

 # package directories